satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

   - Check the console output for errors
   - Run with verbose logging: `python3 webrtc_receiver.py --verbose`
   - Make sure the sender is running and accessible

+- **QT/Wayland Errors**:
+  - If you see errors like `Could not find the Qt platform plugin "wayland"`, use the headless receiver:
+    ```bash
+    python3 headless_receiver.py
+    ```
+  - This version doesn't use OpenCV's GUI functionality, avoiding display-related issues
+  - The video will only be visible in the browser, not in a separate window

 - **Poor Performance**: Try running on machines with better hardware